11 Things You Should Know About Filipino Culture

 Filipinos love to party

 Yes, Filipinos love to hold celebrations and fiestas.
-Bacolod has its MassKara Festival, Davao has its Kadayawan Festival, and Marinduque has its Moriones Festival.
+Bacolod has its Maskara Festival, Davao has its Kadayawan Festival, and Marinduque has its Rodeo Festival.

 Filipinos have the longest Christmas celebrations—ever

-Even as early as August, you can hear Christmas songs and jingles being played in the malls or in the restaurants in the Philippines.
-The mood becomes festive, with many people shopping and in good spirits.
+Even as early as August, you can already hear Christmas songs and jingles being played in the malls or in the restaurants in the Philippines.
+The mood becomes festive, too, as although beset with problems, Filipinos choose to put a smile on their faces.
+Many people are perhaps shopping at around this time, too.
 Christmas celebrations last until around the first or second week of January.

 Filipinos love to eat